-For most of us, the summer glides into Christmas alarming quickly; Halloween and bonfire night are minor stepping stones as the festive season approaches.
-No more so than for small business owners, whose minds are fixed firmly on Christmas even while it’s still warm enough to sunbathe.
+For most of us, autumn glides into Christmas alarming quickly.
+Halloween and bonfire night are minor stepping stones as the festive season rapidly approaches.
+This sensation is even more apparent for small business owners, whose minds are often fixed firmly on Christmas while it’s still warm enough to sunbathe.

-This isn’t because of a childish love of Santa and presents, but because November and December are the months in which retailers make the lion’s share of their profits.
+This isn’t due to a childish love of Santa and presents, but because November and December are the months in which some retailers make the lion’s share of their profits.
 The same can be said for all of the businesses that feed into their supply chain.
-Poor Christmas sales, then, usually spell a bad year overall.
+Poor Christmas sales, then, can spell a bad year overall.

-When the economy is soaring and consumers are spending merrily, it’s possible to sit back and let the customers come to you, but these happy events are few and far between.
-Usually it’s a bun fight with small retailers pitched against giant high street retailers, goliath discounters like Amazon and, of course, each other.
+When the economy is soaring and consumers are spending merrily, it’s possible to sit back and let the customers come to you, but in recent years such happy times have been few and far between.
+This can result in a bun fight, with small retailers pitched against giant high street retailers, goliath discounters like Amazon and, of course, one another.

 While spending ebbs and flows each year, there are always rich pickings for businesses that prepare well, seize opportunities and drive up efficiencies in order to prise open profit margins when the sales start rolling in.

-Time waits for no man nor woman, so start envisaging your Christmas strategy right away.
-Big retailers plan all year, so you’re playing catch-up, but the good news is you’ll be ahead of the millions of small businesses that don’t plan at all.
+Time waits for no man nor woman, so get moving on your Christmas strategy if you haven't already.
+Big retailers plan all year, so try to avoid playing catch-up.
+The good news is you’ll be ahead of the millions of small businesses that don’t plan at all.

 If, for you, Christmas is the busiest time of year, then consider how you’ll steer customers through your door.
-Then make sure you have enough stock to sell them and calculate whether you need more resources, whether that means investing in equipment or people, to make it all happen smoothly.
+Then make sure you have enough stock to sell them and calculate whether you need extra resources – whether that means investing in equipment or people – to make it all happen smoothly.

 A marketing strategy is a complicated thing, incorporating online and offline messaging, shop signage and decoration.
-Worse news is that the big retailers spend millions on getting it just right – watch this year’s John Lewis TV ad, or Liberty’s grand display unveiling for details.
+Worse news is that the big retailers spend millions on getting it just right – just think of the annual event that is John Lewis' TV ad, or Liberty’s grand display unveiling on Oxford Street.

 But small businesses can get in on the act by adding personal touches and warm customer service that the big multiples can’t match.
 There’s scope for sales online too, via niche keyword targeting in Google ads or by adapting to consumer trends quickly.

-And if you can’t beat them, many online stores including Amazon, ASOS and Notonthehighstreet let you join them, by listing items for sale and benefiting from their mammoth customer base to drive up your own sales.
+And, if you can’t beat them, many online stores including Amazon, ASOS and Notonthehighstreet let you join them.
+Many make it easy for you to list items for sale and benefit from their mammoth customer base to drive up your own sales.

 The busier you are the more important it is to have fluid business processes.
 If you’re a retailer, does the shop layout inspire customers to make purchases and can they glide effortlessly around – or do they get stuck in bottlenecks when more than 10 arrive at once?

-Are your displays attractive and have you read up on the latest methods to attract eyeballs and convert them into paying customers and brand evangelists?
-Is your epos system fit for purpose and can it cope with a spike in footfall?
-Can your restock quickly if popular lines sell out?
+Are your displays attractive?
+Have you read up on the latest methods to attract eyeballs and convert them into paying customers?
+Is your payment system fit for purpose and can it cope with a spike in footfall?
+Can you restock quickly if popular lines sell out?

 For suppliers there are just as many questions to answer: is there scope to ramp up capacity, either on a factory floor or in your storage facility?
 Do you have the right logistical partners and software that lets you track everything seamlessly?

 It’s important to ensure that your business has the space and the tools to do the job.
-So if you’re still working from the same till you bought in 1995, it’s probably time for an upgrade.
-The world turns quickly and there is a huge array of business-boosting products and services out there – so make them count.
+So if you’re still working from the same till you bought in 1995, it could be time for an upgrade.
+The world turns quickly and there's a huge array of business-boosting products and services out there – so make the most of them.

-Luckily there is an increase in capacity during December, as colleges and universities break up and young people looking for holiday money stream back into their home villages, towns and cities.
+Luckily there is an increase in capacity during December, as colleges and universities break up and young people looking for holiday money head back back to their home villages, towns and cities.
 It might be worth signing up with a recruitment agency specialising in temporary work, but remember you’ll have to set aside additional time to meet, interview and train new workers.

 If you’ve been in business for more than 12 months, refer back to previous Christmas periods and assess the good and the bad.
-Factor in any business growth or shifts in the market – for example, a new residential development could lead to increased demand – and make a sensible projection.
+Factor in any business growth or shifts in the market (for example, a newly built residential development could lead to increased demand) and make a sensible projection.
 If you’re planning a bigger marketing drive this year, then account for the likely response from customers and hire accordingly.

 So make sure the hectic final quarter doesn’t lead to burnout – either for yourself or the people who work for you.
 This is obviously easier said than done, but a bit of preparation will take away some of the strain.